 Oh no, he’s gonna bring up Citrus right away again, isn’t he?

 Damn right I am.
 The two cannot be compared in this regard.
 Citrus is extraordinarily beautiful.
-And while the superlative does not detract from the great, but it does make it inferior.
+And while the superlative needn’t lessen the quality of the simply great, Citrus is the certainly the superior here..
 Hence poor Bloom Into You finds itself following Citrus once again.

 Ochitsuku dear reader.
 I didn’t say I didn’t like the art.
 On the contrary, the art is very unique.
 I like two things specifically about it.